Dead Rock

 Dead Rock (stylized in all caps) is a Japanese manga series written and illustrated by Hiro Mashima.
-It has been serialized in Kodansha's shōnen manga magazine Monthly Shōnen Magazine since July 2023, with its chapters collected in five tankōbon volumes as of July 2025.
+It has been serialized in Kodansha's shōnen manga magazine Monthly Shōnen Magazine since July 2023, with its chapters collected in seven tankōbon volumes as of May 2026.

 Plot

 Dead Rock is an academy in the demon world where students are trained to conquer the human world as demon rulers.
-Yakuto, a young demon descended from a black dragon, is one of seven applicants who pass the school's deadly special entrance exam into Class F. On his first day of class, Yakuto murders his homeroom teacher and reveals his true objective is to kill God, a supreme evil being who serves as Dead Rock's principal.
-To this end, he involves his classmates in his plans as they fight to survive Dead Rock's brutal curriculum, murderous teachers, and ambitious rival students.
+Yakuto, a young demon descended from a black dragon, is one of seven applicants who pass the school's deadly special entrance exam into Class 1-F. On his first day of class, Yakuto murders his homeroom teacher and reveals his true objective is to kill the school principal, a supreme evil being who claims to be God.
+To this end, Yakuto involves his classmates in his plans as they fight to survive Dead Rock's brutal curriculum, murderous teachers, and ambitious rival students.